 The Kyoto University Research Reactor (KUR) Advanced Irradiation System has been used for Boron Neutron Capture Therapy (BNCT) organized at Heavy Water Neutron Irradiation Facility (HWNIF) which was updated at 1996.
 The three standard irradiation modes, namely thermal-neutrons, mixed-neutrons and epi-thermal neutrons, have been available.
 The clinical irradiation utilization under the full-power continuous KUR operation has been realized employing both the Radiation Shielding System consisting of the shielding door and irradiation room, and the Remote Carrying System for a patient.
 The safety and the utility of this facility were improved due to the Safety Observation System.
-Until the end of February 2006, 210 BNCT clinical irradiations had already been performed, specifically, 97 for brain tumor, 8 for melanoma, 105 for others such as the head & neck region, liver and lung using mainly epi-thermal neutron irradiation mode.
-After the beginning of March 2006, the HWNIF has been tentatively closed due to the temporary shutting down of the KUR.
+Until the end of February 2011, 250 BNCT clinical irradiations had already been performed, specifically, 117 for brain tumor, 8 for melanoma, 125 for others such as the head & neck region, liver and lung using mainly epi-thermal neutron irradiation mode.